Emotional Dumping vs Venting: 7 Ways to Escape the Spiral

 Lack of Interest in Finding Solutions

-The goal of dumping your emotions is to let them go rather than address the issues.
-The individual ranting might not want to resolve the problems they are discussing or reject suggestions.
+The goal of dumping your emotions is to let them go rather than address the issues that caused them.
+The person ranting might not want to resolve the problems they are discussing.

 Overwhelming Emotions

-Following interactions with someone who vents their feelings, listeners commonly feel fatigue, anxiety, or tension.
+Following interactions with someone who vents their feelings, the listener commonly feels fatigue, anxiety, or tension.
 This is an obvious indication of an imbalanced relationship dynamic.

 Constant Negativity

-You may take steps to control emotional dumping and improve communication by recognizing these symptoms.
+You can take steps to control emotional dumping and improve communication by recognising these symptoms.

 Emotional Dumping Examples